Aston Martin that inspired James Bond's vehicle choice for sale on Trade Me

-The Aston is to be the inspiration for Ian Fleming's James Bond character is for sale on Trade Me.
+An Aston Martin, said to be the inspiration for Ian Fleming's James Bond character, is for sale on Trade Me.

 The classic 1955 Aston Martin DB2/4 Mk1 RHD has been listed by High Performance Classics Director Conrad Timms on behalf of a client who does not wish to be named.